William L. Yancey: Early career

 Yancey, like most members of the planter class, was a strong believer in a personal code of honor.
 In September 1838, Yancey returned for a brief return visit to Greenville.
 A political slur by Yancey in a private conversation was overheard by a teenage relative of the aggrieved party.
 Yancey was confronted by another relative (and his wife's uncle), Dr. Robinson Earle.
-Conversation turned to violence, and the always-armed Yancey ended up killing the doctor in a street brawl.
+Conversation turned to violence, and the always armed Yancey ended up killing the doctor in a street brawl.
 Yancey was tried and sentenced to a year in jail for manslaughter.
-An unrepentant Yancey was pardoned after only a few months, but while incarcerated he wrote for his newspaper, "Reared with the spirit of a man in my bosom—and taught to preserve inviolate my honor—my character, and my person, I have acted as such a spirit dictated."
+An unrepentant Yancey was pardoned after only a few months, but, while incarcerated he wrote for his newspaper, "Reared with the spirit of a man in my bosom—and taught to preserve inviolate my honor—my character, and my person, I have acted as such a spirit dictated."

 Yancey returned to his paper in March 1839, but sold it a couple of months later when he moved to Wetumpka in Elmore County, Alabama.
 While his intent was to resume his life as a planter, Yancey suffered a huge financial reversal when his slaves were poisoned as a result of a feud between Yancey's overseer and a neighboring overseer.
-Two of the enslaved were killed, and most of the others were incapacitated for months.
-Unable to afford replacements and burdened with other debts from his newspaper, Yancey was forced to sell most of the people as they recovered.
+Two of the slaves were killed, and most of the others were incapacitated for months.
+Unable to afford replacements, and burdened with other debts from his newspaper, Yancey was forced to sell most of the enslaved people as they recovered.
 Yancey did open in Wetumpka the Argus and Commercial Advertiser.